sreeprasad/connection_pool/README.md

 ### Steps

-Install postgres
+1.Install postgres
-Create new user with privileges.
+2.Create new user with privileges by running `create_database_with_user.sh`.
 Creating new user is not strictly required.
 I added this for creating users specific to this project.

 ### Too many connection test